Rhizophora

 A solo exhibition and residency at Rubus Discolor Project, Portland, OR in July, 2022.

-In Rhizophora, Rujuta Rao extends qualities of fragmentation to the mangrove plant body and to bodies of women, creating moments for these fragments to intersect with each other.
+In Rhizophora (2022), Rujuta Rao extends qualities of fragmentation to the mangrove plant body and to bodies of women, creating moments for these fragments to intersect with each other.
 By doing so she addresses the threatened existence of mangroves and the fracturing effects of trauma on the bodies and minds of women while being curious about the adaptive strategies of both to survive inundation.
-The work includes objects, performance, garments, sound pieces, and fictional narratives which will be altered and rearranged over the course of the exhibition.
-Rao will be in residence at the gallery for the duration of the show.
+The work includes objects, performance, garments, sound pieces, and fictional narratives which were altered and rearranged over the course of the exhibition.
+Rao was in residence at the gallery for the duration of the show.

-Simultaneously, Rao will show her traveling work Dispersal, which began in New York City as a way to share a tactile engagement with objects in an intimate setting.
-The traveling is meant to echo the migration of mangrove propagules which float across vast distances before eventually taking root.
-Interested parties are encouraged to sign up.
-Locations will be chosen in collaboration between the viewer and the artist.
+Simultaneously, Rao showed her work Dispersal, which began in New York City as a way to share a tactile engagement with objects in an intimate setting.
+The traveling was meant to echo the migration of mangrove propagules which float across vast distances before eventually taking root.
+Interested parties were encouraged to sign up.
+Locations were chosen in collaboration between the viewer and the artist.

 Texts in response to the works in this exhibition were written by Yamini Nayar and Lilly Handley.